JZ-LIANG/Distributed-Systems-and-Cloud-Computing/README.md

 # Distributed Systems and Cloud Computing [CLOUDS]
 This repository contains my project notebooks for the Distributed Systems and Cloud Computing.

-### Course abstract
-The goal of this course is to provide a comprehensive view on recent topics and trends in distributed systems and cloud computing.
-We will discuss the software techniques employed to construct and program reliable, highly-scalable systems.
-We will also cover architecture design of modern datacenters that constitute a central topic of the cloud computing paradigm.
-The course is complemented by a number of lab sessions to the design of scalable algorithms and get hands-on experience with Apache Spark.

 ***
 ## Notebooks